dennisss/dacha/pkg/container/README.md

 4. Else, the parent will send a single byte through the pipe with value 0 to indicate that the child is fully setup.
 5. For the remainder of the parent's lifetime, it will simply be running `waitpid` until the child exits and will then return the child's exit code.
 6. When the child starts running, it will call `setsid()` and then block on getting a 0 through the pipe shared with the parent.

-TODO: Set kill on parent death hook in child

 7. At this point, we are all setup!
   - TODO: Set the secure bits to prevent capability escalation
 8. When we want to start a new container
   - We will pick a new never before used userid and groupid
   - Call clone() with CLONE_NEWUSER, etc.